pbradshawusc/NavGrid/README.md

 ### Created by: Patrick Bradshaw (Github: @pbradshawusc)

 > The Navigation Grid is a grid-style navigation controller for iOS written in Swift 2.0.
-> The purpose of this element is for smooth and intuitive navigation through related view controllers in a synchronized grid pattern.
+> The purpose of this element is for smooth and intuitive navigation through related view controllers in an aligned or disaligned grid pattern.

 Installation
 ============